koalaonbed/koalaonbed/README.md

 ## Hi there

-- 👋 Hi, I'm Spencer Lin, just received my master's degree in Information Science at the University of Illinois Urbana-Champaign (UIUC)
+- 👋 Hi, I'm Spencer Lin, just received my master's degree in Information Science at University of Illinois Urbana-Champaign (UIUC)
 - Specializing in SECURITY, SOFTWARE, and DATA
 - 👀 I’m looking for a full-time job after graduation in May 2025, as well as internships.
 - I'm looking to collaborate with you!